zalmoxisus/remote-redux-devtools/README.md

 `id`                    | *String* to identify the instance when sending the history triggered by `sendOn`.
 You can use, for example, user id here, to know who sent the data.
 `suppressConnectErrors` | *Boolean* - if set to `false`, all socket errors thrown while trying to connect will be printed to the console, regardless of if they've been thrown before.
 This is primarily for suppressing `SocketProtocolError` errors, which get repeatedly thrown when trying to make a connection.
 Default is `true`.

 All parameters are optional.
-You have to provide at least `port` property to use `localhost` instead of `remotedev.io` server.
+You have to provide at least `port` property to use `localhost`.

 Example:
 ```js